ansleybrown1337/water-data-converter-in-r-and-python/README.md

 ## Introduction

 With the ever-changing nature of data standards, the need for converting between new and old formats becomes crucial and commonplace for many organizations.
-This repository contains scripts in both R and Python to perform example conversions, providing an opportunity for users to compare and contrast methodologies across two popular programming languages.
+This repository contains scripts in both R and Python to perform an example conversion using water quality data, providing an opportunity for users to compare and contrast methodologies across two popular programming languages.

 ## Directory Structure